June 9th 2021

 Last night of June 9th 2021, a fireball flew above Ciudad Real and Córdoba provinces (South Spain) at 03h09 UT.

-This event could be followed with the SMART Project's detectors operated at the observatories of Calar Alto (Almería), OSN and La Sagra (Granada), La Hita (Toledo) and Seville.
+The phenomena could be registered with the SMART Project's detectors operated at Calar Alto (Almería), Sierra Nevada (Granada), La Sagra (Granada), La Hita (Toledo), Seville and Madrid observatories.

-This fireball could be registered with the detectors of the SMART Project operated at La Sagra (Granada), Sierran Nevada (Granada), La Hita (Toledo) and Seville observatories.
+The fireball could be registered with the SMART Project’s detectors operated at Calar Alto (Almería), Sierra Nevada (Granada), La Hita (Toledo) and Seville observatories.

 Calar Alto Observatory South external surveillance webcam could also record the event.